Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 The core stack is Python and adjacent: Django, FastAPI, Flask, Celery, asyncio.
 Data engineering work runs on Snowflake, Databricks, Apache Airflow, dbt, Spark, and Kafka.
 The applied-AI practice covers PyTorch, TensorFlow, LangChain, and production LLM deployment including RAG architectures and autonomous agents.
 Cloud experience spans AWS, GCP, and Azure.
 React and React Native are available for full-stack engagements.

-As an Estonia-based legal entity, Uvik operates under GDPR as a default operating standard.
+As a UK-registered legal entity, Uvik Software operates under GDPR as a default operating standard.
 Engineers work inside client-controlled VDI/VPN environments.
 Business Associate Agreements are signed for US HealthTech engagements requiring HIPAA-readiness.
 IP transfer is full and explicit: code, models, and architecture belong 100% to the client from creation.
-Every Uvik engineer signs an NDA that extends to the client.
+Every Uvik Software engineer signs an NDA that extends to the client.

 Strengths